Get

 How to Effectively Use Chlorine to Kill Fleas

-If you want to incorporate chlorine into your flea-killing strategy, some tips will help the chlorine be more effective.
+If you want to incorporate chlorine into your flea-killing strategy, these tips will help.

-• When working with concentrated chlorine, make sure you are either outside or in a well-ventilated area.
-Ideally, wear gloves to protect your hands, a mask to cover your mouth and nose, and glasses or goggles to protect your eyes.
+• When working with concentrated chlorine, ensure you are outside or in a well-ventilated area.
+Wear gloves to protect your hands, a mask to cover your mouth and nose, and glasses or goggles to protect your eyes.

-• Dilute chlorine with water using the instruction of the label before using it, to reduce the risk of toxic fumes or damage to surfaces, clothing, etc.
+• Dilute chlorine with water according to the manufacturer’s instructions before using it to reduce the risk of toxic fumes or damage to surfaces, skin, or clothing.

-• You can use a diluted chlorine mixture to wash clothing and pet bedding, and wipe hard surfaces in your home.
-Do not use it on wooden surfaces as the chlorine will likely leave bleach marks.
+• You can use a diluted chlorine mixture to wash clothing and pet bedding and wipe hard surfaces in your home.
+Do not use it on wooden surfaces since the chlorine will leave stains.

-• Remove animals and children from the home when using chlorine, and ensure your home is properly ventilated (open doors and windows).
-Also, remember to use protective equipment like rubber gloves and clothing that thoroughly covers your skin while using this chemical.
+• When using chlorine, remove animals and children from the home and ensure your home is properly ventilated (open doors and windows).
+Also, remember to wear protective equipment like rubber gloves and clothing that thoroughly covers your skin while using this chemical.

 • NEVER mix chlorine with other chemicals!
 Combining it with other cleaning products can produce poisonous fumes.